WOW counties: History

 Historically, the WOW counties were among the most Republican areas in the state, consistently voting for the party by bigger margins than most other major suburbs north of the Mason–Dixon line.
 With the GOP's increasing trend toward right-wing populism under Donald Trump, however, several rural areas of Wisconsin have become significantly more Republican than the WOW counties in most races.
-While the WOW counties remain solidly Republican, the party's landslides have diminished somewhat in the Trump era, shrinking from 2 to 1 in 2012, to 3 to 2 in 2020.
+While the WOW counties remain solidly Republican, the party's landslides have diminished somewhat in the Trump era, shrinking from a margin of 35 points in 2012, to 22 points in 2024.

 This has been attributed to moderate suburban Republicans, who have rejected right-wing populism and hardcore conservatism.
 Washington County has stayed the most strongly Republican of the three counties.
 Waukesha and Ozaukee have experienced significant leftward shifts, although both remain solidly Republican.

 State and local level

-All county offices are held by Republicans; indeed, there are almost no elected Democrats above the county level.
+All county offices are held by Republicans; there are almost no elected Democrats above the county level.
 None of the counties have supported a Democrat for president since Lyndon Johnson's national landslide of 1964.
 In 2008, while Barack Obama carried Wisconsin by 14 points and won 59 out of 72 counties, the three counties were his weakest and the only ones in the state where he won less than 40 percent of the county's vote.
 No Democratic presidential candidate carried a single municipality in the counties between 1996 and 2020, when Joe Biden narrowly flipped the city of Cedarburg in Ozaukee County.
 The vast majority of the state party's voter turnout efforts (along with those of outside organizations) were, for many years, focused on maximizing turnout from those three counties to counteract the turnout from Milwaukee and Dane counties (home to Milwaukee and Madison) and the cities of Racine and Kenosha, which generally lean Democratic.
 The counties also represented the heart of Scott Walker's electoral coalitions during his three wins for Governor (2010, 2012, and 2014), garnering over 70% of the vote in all three counties.

 However, Scott Walker's vote share fell to 66% and 63% in Waukesha and Ozaukee in 2018 respectively, contributing to his 1.1% statewide loss to Democrat Tony Evers.
 In 2022, Tony Evers won re-election by 3.4%, in part due to further gains in the WOW counties.
 Although the counties stayed solidly Republican, Evers won 39.43% of the vote in Waukesha, 44.12% in Ozaukee, and 30.66% in Washington, far exceeding his prior performance in them in 2018.

+In the U.S. House of Representatives, the counties are almost entirely within Wisconsin's 5th and 6th congressional districts.
+They are represented by Republicans Scott Fitzgerald and Glenn Grothman respectively.